The Benefits of Facilities Management in Schools and Education

 Regular risk assessments help to keep pupils and teaching staff safe.
 This means monitoring fire doors, extinguishers, blankets, and hose reels.
 Schools should be testing fire and smoke alarm systems and carrying out regular fire drills.

 Taking preventative measures to safeguard and protect children at school may include installing code-based entry systems, CCTV, floodlighting, intruder alarms, or restricting access to areas of the building.

-By taking care of matters in an organised, compliant, and time-effective way, facilities management software for schools helps those working in education to manage a fast-paced school environment.
-Cloud-based FM software helps with running smooth operations, reduces stress and strain, and frees up time to concentrate on raising standards.
+By taking care of matters in an organised, compliant, and time-efficient way, Facilities Management Software for schools helps to manage a fast-paced educational environment.

 - Review works across multiple sites